luca-trnka/tinder-clone/backend.md

     "bio": "I'm a virgin, I'm not sure how I got here."
   }
   ```
+- in the case of missing data it should respond with `400` status code
 - if the email is already taken it should respond with `422` status code
-- in the case of missing data it should respond with `400` status code
+- if the gender is not valid it should respond with `422` status code
+  - Valid gender values are
+    - `female`
+    - `male
 - otherwise, if all data are valid, create a new user and respond with
 `201` status code
 - Example JSON response: